Florida Driver's License Types and Class E Guide

 Commercial Driver's Licenses

-You need a CDL to drive commercial vehicles such as semi trucks and buses.
+You need a CDL to drive commercial vehicles such as semi-trucks and buses.

 Driver's License Restrictions